 The next time you’re heading out towards Heathrow, I want to you go about 3 hours earlier than normal.
-No, I haven’t lost my mind (at least I don’t think so) but googling things to do near a beer festival my better half was keen to go to, I discovered a stately home in the area.
+No, I haven’t lost my mind (at least I don’t think so) but googling things to do near a beer festival my better half was keen to go to, I discovered a stately home in the area – Osterley House and Gardens.
 I used my powers of persuasion to convince him of breakfast and a visit enroute.
 (Spoiler: I ended up wandering for about 4 hours and missing the beer festival, oops!)

 (Click these photos to enlarge them properly)

-I didn’t realise that whilst wandering through the house and grounds I would discover a bluebell glade, uncover a Hollywood batcave entrance, hitch a leg over gate stiles in front of some judgemental kids, learn some quirky London history, drink too much coffee (no suprises there thought), browse through fresh veges, admire priceless paintings, go on an Easter bunny hunt and discover a luxurious summer home.
+I didn’t realise that whilst wandering through Osterley House and Gardens I would discover a bluebell glade, uncover a Hollywood Batcave entrance, hitch a leg over gate stiles in front of some judgemental kids, learn some quirky London history, drink too much coffee (no surprises there thought), browse through fresh veggies, admire priceless paintings, go on an Easter bunny hunt and discover a luxurious summer home.
 (The National Trust should put that on their website.)

 Passing under a driveway lined with gnarled trees, quaint cottages and a farm shop we traced our way along a small lake to Osterley House & Park properly.
 We made our way to the Stables, now a cafe and coffee shop and enjoyed a little breakfast in the sunshine.